dev4press/debugpress/readme.txt

 == Changelog ==
 = 3.0 (2023.02.13) =
+* New: Modify debugger popup layout and size
+* New: Save active tab and show it first on next page load
 * New: Access Key option to enable loading on demand via URL
 * New: Settings block and information for the On Demand access
 * New: Plugin settings Help tab with On Demand information